What is the difference between a managed table and external tables?

 hive.non-managed-table-writes-enabled=false prevents you from doing so).

-The expectation that the data in the external table is managed externally. e.g. Spark, Hadoop, Python Scripts, or another external ETL process.
+The expectation that the data and information in the external table is managed externally. e.g. Spark, Hadoop, Python Scripts, or another external ETL process.

 |INTERNAL OR MANAGED TABLE||EXTERNAL TABLE|